Updated March 18, 2026

 How to avoid

 Leave shells, pebbles, and sand on the beach.
-Take photos instead.
-Buy souvenirs from shops.
+Take photos instead of souvenirs.
+Buy shells and decorative stones from licensed souvenir shops — those are sourced legally.

 Behavior